 Here's a list of gray matters...
-Can you drink a glass of wine at dinner, or a beer after mowing the lawn...

-Can a Christian chew tobacco, or smoke a cigar?...
+Can a Christian enjoy a glass of wine at dinner, or drink a beer after mowing the lawn, or chew tobacco, or smoke a cigar?...

 Can a godly woman wear a two piece swimsuit?...